PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Arkansas/Missouri

 Ozark creeks offer amazing smallmouth fishing.
-Clear water demands finesse tactics and ultra-light line.
+Clear water demands finesse fishing tactics and ultra-light line.
+These mountain streams feel like stepping back in time.

 Tip: Float creeks after morning fog burns off.
-Smallmouth feed heavily during this transition.
+Smallmouth feed heavily during this transition, and the visual fishing can be spectacular.

 Georgia/Alabama

 Creek arms on Lake Lanier and Lake Martin concentrate spotted bass.
-These aggressive fish attack moving baits.
+These aggressive fish attack moving baits with violent strikes.
+Shoal bass can be found in the faster-moving feeder creeks.

-Best Bait for Creek Fishing here: Small swimbaits and compact spinnerbaits match the forage size.
+Best Bait for Creek Fishing here: Small swimbaits and compact spinnerbaits match the forage base size in these reservoirs.
+The spotted bass tend to school up more than largemouth.

 Choosing the Right Kayak for Creek Fishing